 On January 1, 2019, we introduced a new set of lowered fees for electricity production and storage systems, such as renewable energy systems (s.64 of the Canadian Electrical Code), generators, and batteries.

-Electricians will also notice a few changes when filling out electrical installation permit application forms.
-You will no longer need to include the cost of electricity production and storage systems in your permit value.
+When you fill out an electrical installation permit application form you will no longer need to include the cost of electricity production and storage systems in your permit value.
 For example, if you are installing solar panels, instead of declaring the price of the solar panel in the permit value, you will indicate that you are installing an alternative energy system on the installation permit, and select “solar panel” from the list.

 |New electrical installation permit fee (type of work)||Residential||Commercial|

 |Electricity production/storage system with other electrical work (e.g., wiring a house plus installing solar panels), or with an active installation permit.||$110, plus other permit fees||$221, plus other permit fees|

 |Electricity production/storage system without other electrical work and without an active permit (e.g., just installing solar panels).||$172||$283|